ICAMS/MoNbTaW-phases/README.md

 There is a possibility to estimate the uncertainty of the phase diagrams by inclusion of a random noise with controlalble magnitude into data.

 # Authors

-Yury Lysogorskiy(1) and  Alberto Ferrari(1,2)
+* Yury Lysogorskiy (1)
+* Alberto Ferrari (1,2)

+Affiliations:
-1: Interdisciplinary Centre for Advanced Materials Simulation, Ruhr-University Bochum, 44801 Bochum, Germany
+1. Interdisciplinary Centre for Advanced Materials Simulation, Ruhr-University Bochum, 44801 Bochum, Germany

-2: Materials Science and Engineering, Delft University of Technology, 2628CD Delft, The Netherlands
+2. Materials Science and Engineering, Delft University of Technology, 2628CD Delft, The Netherlands

 # License